Unicorn Children's Foundation Clinics

 - Autism Education Program: The information provided to families for ASD intervention can be both overwhelming and often times inaccurate.
 Caregivers struggle to discern quality programs that are evidence-based from those that have little to no success.
 To address this need, a series of community-based, ongoing seminars and one-on-one caregiver follow-up sessions assist in determining the next steps after diagnosis.

 - For children who refuse to eat an adequate volume of food or for those who limit the variety of food they willingly accept, the Feeding Disorders Clinic works with an inter-professional team to support healthy eating habits and transform mealtimes into successful experiences.
 With the help of behavioral psychology, nutrition, and speech pathology focusing on oral-motor concerns, the clinic provides comprehensive evaluation and intervention services to support the child and the family with feeding difficulties.

 - Engaging in significant problem behaviors can isolate children from peers, decrease ability to learn in school, and lead to elevated levels of stress in the home setting.
 The Challenging Behavior Clinic addresses these concerns through direct support for caregivers via parent training sessions or individual sessions during which the therapist works directly with the child (18 months-8 years).
 Both of these treatments teach the child adaptive methods to replace problem behaviors with more functional skills.

-The Unicorn Children's Foundation Clinic was established through a lead gift from the Unicorn Children's Foundation, which is dedicated to helping all children with communication and learning disorders.
+The Unicorn Children's Foundation Clinics were established through a lead gift from the Unicorn Children's Foundation, which is dedicated to helping all children with communication and learning disorders.